Shaw Professor of Chinese; Professorial Fellow of University College

 I am also interested in how literary histories are constructed and how they shape our understanding of the literary past.
 Some areas I have worked on include the significance of the Mid-Ming (roughly 1450—1550) as a literary period, the problems of “attributive authorship”, and the reconsideration of set categories such as North/South and elite/court/popular culture.

-(2) Textual Studies and Editing
+(2) Textual Studies, Editing, and Bibliography

 My research project on “Lost Songs” of Kang Hai (1475-1541)”, funded by the British Academy and the Sino-British Fellowship Trust from 2008 to 2010, focused on collating and punctuating a sixteenth-century sanqu collection newly rediscovered in Taiwan.
 Building on this project, I edited A Critical Edition of Kang Hai's Songs with Introduction, Notes, and Two Essays (2011).
 My engagement in textual studies has also led me to explore issues such as authorship, the instability of performance texts, editing practices of traditional editors and modern scholars, and the functions and limitations of anthologies.